lemon2017/LemoNade/README.md

 ## Welcome to LemoNade

 This is a little blog of lemon.
 Sharing my study notes and writing some reviews.
-Nothing but for my self.
+Nothing but for myself.

-### Markdown
+### This is us

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I am watching this is us this days.
+Nice one.

 ```markdown
 Syntax highlighted code block